 Neglecting and ignoring your needs is not noble.
 It’s not a badge that you should wear proudly.
 Putting everything and everyone else above your physical, mental, emotional or spiritual health is a sign of martyrdom, low self-esteem, and workaholism – not selflessness or a good work ethic.

 As a person who has the tendency to avoid my issues by escaping into an avalanche of work and responsibilities – and has fallen chronically ill as a result – I know a thing or two about the importance of self-care.

 Self-care is something we are rarely taught about in school and is often a subject neglected by our parents growing up.
 Take a few seconds to reflect: who taught you how to take care of physical, emotional, mental, AND spiritual needs when you were little?
 If you’re like most people, you will draw a blank.
 It’s time that we take seriously this vital missing link in our education and teach ourselves how to care for our needs.
 Why?
 Because no one else is going to do it for us!

 This article is one of the most important pieces I’ve written on this entire website – and I’ve written hundreds of articles for years and years.
-You’re welcome to print out, write down or journal about any of the suggestions below because they WILL change your life in some way.
+You’re welcome to print out, write down or journal about any of the suggestions below because they WILL change your life in some way (if you want a guided approach, check out our self-love journal.)
 And remember, you can always bookmark this page for future reference.

 What is Self-Care?

 Self-care means taking steps to look after yourself and your physical, emotional, mental, and spiritual needs.
 Self-care starts with the acknowledgment that you are responsible for your wellbeing.
 Once you are able to take responsibility for yourself, you’ll be able to function in a more relaxed and grounded way.
 All areas of your life will improve once you take time to nurture your needs.
 Self-care is an integral part of self-love which is the practice of being kind and compassionate towards yourself.